privy-io/shamir-secret-sharing/README.md

  * Splits a `secret` into `shares` number of shares, requiring `threshold` of them to reconstruct `secret`.
  *
  * @param secret The secret value to split into shares.
  * @param shares The total number of shares to split `secret` into.
+Must be at least 2 and at most 255.
  * @param threshold The minimum number of shares required to reconstruct `secret`.
+Must be at least 2 and at most 255.
  * @returns A list of `shares` shares.
  */
 declare function split(secret: Uint8Array, shares: number, threshold: number): Promise<Uint8Array[]>;